Opening Paul Allen’s treasure chest

-Paul G. Allen, the co-founder of Microsoft, was strongly attracted to landscapes as “a way of looking outward,” which may be why he felt moved to spend more than $40 million on Gustav Klimt’s 1903 autumnal oil, “Birch Forest,” in 2006.
+Paul Allen, the co-founder of Microsoft, was strongly attracted to landscapes as “a way of looking outward,” which may be why he felt moved to spend more than $40 million on Gustav Klimt’s 1903 autumnal oil, “Birch Forest,” in 2006.

 “I’m always trying to figure out where the future’s going,” Allen said in an interview for the 2016 exhibition “Seeing Nature,” which featured works from his blue-chip collection.
 “So maybe that’s why I find landscapes interesting.
 It’s as if they are windows onto different realities.
 In the Klimt, you can feel the stillness and the calmness and the eternal nature of a forest.
 Or you can have an artist trying to capture a volcanic eruption, which is not still at all.